grafana/k6-docs/src/data/markdown/docs/01 guides/05 Testing Guides/04 Large-scale k6 testing.md

 ## Real-life test of a website.

 Testing the theoretical limits is fun, but that's not the point of this benchmark.
-The point of this benchmark is to give users indication of how much traffic k6 can generate when executing complicated, real-life tests.
+The point of this benchmark is to give users an indication of how much traffic k6 can generate when executing complicated, real-life tests.
-For this purpose we have written a rather heavy [real-life website test](https://github.com/loadimpact/k6-hardware-benchmark/blob/master/scripts/website.js) that uses almost all k6 features.
+For this purpose, we have written a rather heavy [real-life website test](https://github.com/loadimpact/k6-hardware-benchmark/blob/master/scripts/website.js) that uses almost all k6 features.

 Setup:
 - All tests were executed on AWS EC2 instances